barinovos/react-demo/README.md

 ## Branches

+`saga-in-depth` - Based on redux-saga with all Extras from the section above implemented

 `master` - Simple Redux in-browser app, no storage ("good" example, but not so much)

 `no-redux` - In-browser app without Redux